chris-autoscout-test/autoscout_test/README.md

    - Add an upload endpoint to the server that receives CSV files, validates their format and uses the data in the uploaded CSV to fulfill the above requirements for subsequent requests

 > CSV can be uploaded via posting to `/api/contacts` and `/api/listings` with the csv.
 This can also be viewed by using the file upload on the
-> webpage or using the flowing curl request
+> webpage or using the flowing curl request.
+For the CSV upload I decided to append it to the existing CSV.
+I also do check
+> for any duplicate records on the listings side by listing ID and do not add them as I assumed they must be unique and
+> duplicates would cause issues in the reporting calculations.

 ```bash
 curl -X POST \